D-Tsonev/Project-1/README.md

 ### The Grid

-The game is built using a grid 9 x 9 square is created using JavaScript.
+The game is built using a grid 9 x 9 square, which is created using JavaScript.
 HTML divs are created using a for loop and appended as children of the grid.

 ```js
 const width = 9;